phansch/philhansch.net/README.md

 [![Sponsor
 count](https://img.shields.io/badge/sponsors-3-brightgreen)](https://phansch.net/thanks)

 This is the data for my blog.
-It uses Jekyll to generate a static website whenever I push new content to GitHub.
+It uses [Zola] to generate a static website whenever I push new content to GitHub.

 ## Development